-Brooke House (formerly part of Craegmoor) is a transitional service which supports up to eight young adults with a learning disability and behaviour that can challenge.
+Brooke House is a transitional service which supports up to nine young adults with a learning disability.
 Our team work tirelessly to develop each individual’s skills to help them to live more independently.

 Our approach to care:

 At Brooke House, we support and encourage everyone to develop the skills they need to live as independently as possible.
 Everyone has a planned support pathway, tailored to their individual needs, which is designed to ‘make independence happen’.

 We encourage people to identify their aspirations and make their own individual choices about day-to-day living as well as their educational and career goals.
 Everyone has the opportunity, with our support, to participate in college courses or work placements, interact with the local community and develop their social network.

 - A high staffing ratio according to individuals needs during the day, including 1:1 support where required

 - Close liaison with the community learning disability team, including physiotherapists, occupational therapists, and speech and language therapists

 “I go to college and even have a job.
 This wouldn’t have been possible without Brooke House.”